-- If Fire and Emergency NZ (FENZ) are required they will proceed to the SFP and report to the IC and assess and respond to the emergency as per SOPs as directed by the IC. - May assist with establishing a secure cordon in order to prevent on-lookers and unauthorised persons from entering the airport.
+If Fire and Emergency NZ (FENZ) are required they will proceed to the SFP and report to the IC and assess and respond to the emergency as per their SOPs and as directed by the IC. - May assist with establishing a secure cordon in order to prevent on-lookers and unauthorised persons from entering the airport.